g00glen00b/dimitri.codes/content/posts/2019-11-26-optimize-loading-images-wordpress-gatsby/index.md

 featuredImage: "../../images/logos/gatsby.png"
 categories: ["JavaScript", "Tutorials"]
 tags: ["Gatsby", "GraphQL", "React"]
+excerpt: "Displaying embedded images within WordPress posts using Gatsby is officially unsupported, but in this tutorial we'll explore alternatives."
 ---

 In [my previous tutorials](/tag/gatsby), we've explored how to use WordPress with Gatsby.
 One issue we haven't covered yet is to lazy-load embedded images within our WordPress posts.
 This isn't easily done with `gatsby-source-wordpress` or other plugins.